dfgordon/retrocompressor/README.md

 ![unit tests](https://github.com/dfgordon/retrocompressor/actions/workflows/rust.yml/badge.svg)

-The starting motivation for this project is to provide a library that aids in the handling of TD0 images (teledisk format).
+The starting motivation for this project is to provide a library that aids in the handling of TD0 files (Teledisk-compatible disk images).
 It is envisioned that the scope will expand over time.

 At present this performs compression and expansion using an algorithm equivalent to `LZHUF.C` by Okumura et al..
 There are two variants, a significant rust rewrite (module `lzss_huff`), and a near-direct port (module `direct_ports::lzhuf`).
 The latter is likely under Okumura's license, see source files for more.

+## Size Limits

+This is not optimized for large files.
+Some 32-bit integers used to describe file sizes have been retained since they are part of the format.
+As of this writing, there are no status indicators available during processing, status only becomes available upon completion or failure.

 ## Executable

 The executable can be used to compress or expand files from the command line.
-For example, to compress or expand a file using the MIT licensed `LZHUF` algorithm
+For example, to compress or expand a file using LZSS with adaptive Huffman coding:

-`retrocompressor compress -m lzhuf -i big.txt -o small.lzh`
+`retrocompressor compress -m lzss_huff -i big.txt -o small.lzh`

-`retrocompressor expand -m lzhuf -i small.lzh -o big.txt`
+`retrocompressor expand -m lzss_huff -i small.lzh -o big.txt`

 To get the general help